Pastors with a disability. Clergy with disabilities reflect on the interplay of disability and ministry.

 Kyle Crist, director of congregational care at Rejoice!
-Community Church (RCA), in LeMars IA, has seen his congregation move closer to it's motto, "Come as you are," while he has learned more about about giving grace to those who are trying to accept him and others as they are.
+Community Church (RCA) in LeMars, Iowa, has seen his congregation move closer to its motto, "Come as you are," while he has learned more about about giving grace to those who are trying to accept him and others as they are.

 A Lengthy Tenure Guided by Grace

-Tom Vos, who retired from ministry after serving First CRC in Wellsburg IA for 28 years, found that his progressive sight loss brought deeper connections between him and his congregation.
+Tom Vos, who retired from ministry after serving First CRC in Wellsburg, Iowa, for 28 years, found that his progressive sight loss brought deeper connections between him and his congregation.

 A Ministry of Transparency

 Over the years, retired RCA minister Joe Cusack discovered that transparency and honesty is the only road to being a good servant of Christ.

 After a complication from treatment for cancer left Calvin Seminary professor Ron Nydam (now retired) partially paralyzed, his disability enhanced learning in the classroom.

 For a second straight year, the Associated Church Press (ACP) named Breaking Barriers the best newsletter in its class in 2016.

 Breaking Barriers co-editor Terry DeYoung says, "Without wishing it on anyone, the quickest route to raising awareness in a congregation sometimes comes through a pastor’s acquired disability."

 Fall 2017—Learning from children with disabilities.
 What have you learned from a child with a disability in your church?
 Or, do you have a favorite children’s book about disability?
 Please send us a note (up to 400 words) by August 25.